andreypopp/reactdown/index.md

 ..note Babel is Required

-  Currently Reactdown emits ES2015 code which must be compiled by Babel before it can be execute in browsers.
+  Currently Reactdown compiler emits ES2015 code which must be compiled by Babel before it can be execute in browsers.
 You will need a corresponding Webpack loader and a set of presets:

       npm install babel-loader babel-preset-es2015 babel-preset-stage-1